MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 1. Create a table with two rows and a column for each field that you want displayed.

-2. In the first row, add text for the headers, either as static text or from labels.
-This row will be the header in the table.
+2. In the first row, add text for the headers, either as static text or from the `Labels` part of the XML Mapping pane.
+This row will be the header for the table.

-3. The second row will act as a placeholder for the repeating fields.
+3. The second row will act as a placeholder for the repeating rows with data fields.
 Select the entire row.

 4. In the **XML Mapping** pane, right-click the control that corresponds to the report data item that contains the fields that you want repeated, choose **Insert Content Control**, and then choose **Repeating**.